Annette de la Renta: Marriages and family life

-On 26 December 1989, she married fashion designer Oscar de la Renta in La Romana, Dominican Republic, becoming step-mother of his adopted son, Moises de la Renta.
+In 1989, she married fashion designer Oscar de la Renta in La Romana, Dominican Republic, becoming step-mother of his adopted son, Moises de la Renta.

-On 26 July 2006, Annette de la Renta was appointed temporary guardian of the 104-year-old Brooke Astor, a long-time friend, in the wake of elder abuse allegations being made against Astor's son, Anthony Dryden Marshall.
-On 13 October 2006, de la Renta became permanent guardian.
+In July 2006, Annette de la Renta and JPMorgan Chase were appointed temporary guardians of the 104-year-old Brooke Astor, a long-time friend, in the wake of elder abuse allegations being made against Astor's son, Anthony Dryden Marshall.
+In October 2006, de la Renta and JPMorgan Chase became permanent guardians.
 On 20 October 2014, her husband, Oscar de la Renta, died of cancer, at age 82.

 Philanthropy

 De la Renta serves on the boards of the Metropolitan Museum, the New York Public Library, the Morgan Library, the Animal Medical Center, and the Engelhard Foundation.
 She also served on the board of directors of Rockefeller University for 25 years, and now serves as a trustee emeritus.